Path to Neighbourhood Connection

-- Exchange phone numbers and/or e-mails to make it easier to be in touch or coordinate in-person gatherings.
+- Exchange phone numbers and/or e-mails to make it easier to be in touch.

 - Create a Facebook page for your street.

-- Be mindful of neighbours who do not use e-mail or social media and keep them informed by phone or paper.
+- Be mindful of neighbours who do not use e-mail or social media and keep them informed by phone.

 Be Proactive About Crime Prevention and Safety